Prof. Eric Lawee

 3) The Book of Exodus in Medieval Jewish Biblical Interpretation

-4) Rashi and Ramban
+4) Between Ashkenaz and Sefarad: Rashi and Ramban

 5) Challenge and Opportunity: Jewish Biblical Interpretation in the Middle Ages